sparxooo/AutoMount/README.md

 # Future ideas
 * This may not work for all games at present, there is no feature in the Playnite SDK to pause execution of a game until a CD image is mounted.
-* Per-game settings (either plugin based, or a feature in the Playnite SDK)
+* Per-game settings (either plugin based, or per a future feature in the Playnite SDK)
 * Removal of Windows API image mounting (as SLOW and unreliable/hacky).

 # Compiling